paulojannig/paulojannig/README.md

 # Hello world!
-My name is **Paulo Jannig**, and I am a Brazilian molecular biologist and exercise physiologist with a passion for studying gene regulation.
+I am a Brazilian molecular biologist and exercise physiologist with a passion for studying gene regulation.
 In addition to my work in these fields, I have a strong interest in bioinformatics and have had the opportunity to incorporate this into my research.

 I am currently working as a researcher at the **Karolinska Institutet** in Stockholm, Sweden, where I work in the lab of Jorge Ruas ([ruaslab.science](https://ruaslab.science/)).